georg-un/dev-skill-tree/data/README.md

   - Closed questions are removed.
   - Questions with a score lower than `-1` are removed.
   - Questions with no activity after `2018-01-01` are removed.
-- In [step 6](./README.md#filter-the-posts), when generating the result JSONs:
+- In [step 5](./README.md#calculate-the-tag-pair-counts), when generating the result JSONs:
   - Tag-pairs with a count smaller than `2500` are removed.
+  - Tag-pairs with a score smaller than `0.05` are removed.
-  - Tags that don't appear in the filtered tag-pairs list are removed.
+  - The generated tag files contain only those tags that appear in the respective score table.